 My name is Sylvain Tihon, I’m from Belgium.
 I am a young architect, a passionate traveller, adventurer, and explorer of the World.
-In February 2019, I’m starting a solo expedition driving a TUKTUK from THAILAND to BELGIUM: 20,000km through some of the most extraordinary terrains on our planet (check out the adventure here : Instagram, Facebook).
+In February 2019, I started a solo expedition driving a TUKTUK from THAILAND to BELGIUM: 20,000km through some of the most extraordinary terrains on our planet (check out the adventure here : (Instagram, Facebook).

-As I’m very passionate about architecture, this is an opportunity of a lifetime to mix my passion with an inspiring project: raising awareness and funds to provide children with a safe home (UNICEF program: Protection).
-My goal is to visit diverse projects in relation to Child protection and the notion of home throughout the 18-plus countries between Thailand and Belgium.
+Passionate about architecture, my goal is to visit diverse projects in relation to Child protection and the notion of home throughout the 20-plus countries between Thailand and Belgium.

 "Every child has the right to belong somewhere and grow up in a safe, loving, and inclusive environment"

 Millions of children worldwide experience the worst kinds of rights violations.
 Many more, not yet victims, are inadequately protected against them.

 A child cannot be brought up in such an environment.

 UNICEF uses the term ‘child protection’ to refer to prevention and response to violence, exploitation and abuse of children in all contexts.
 This includes reaching children who are especially vulnerable to these threats, such as those living without family care, on the streets or in situations of conflict or natural disasters.